Nicki-Smith-814813/cpp-final-project/README.md

 🎮 Features
 Dynamic Storytelling:
-Your choices shape trust, courage, and destiny.
+Your choices shape trust, faith, and destiny.

 Inventory System:
 Manage items, gifts, and offerings to navigate the dangers of the Underworld.